-Project country programme level processes, as part of the CPAP OR Create proposal in Atlas under Proposal UNDAF Action Plan definition.
-Grants.
-Record key information to • • A proposal should be developed [normally by UNDP staff member] to provide an initial indication of the project concept.
+- A proposal should be developed [normally by UNDP staff member] to provide an initial indication of the project concept.
 If required by the country office management or other partners, the concept may also be documented in the form of a concept paper.
-The proposed content includes: ✓ Output(s) and linkage to CP outcome(s); ✓ Approach, method and capacity development strategies; ✓ Stakeholder analysis; ✓ Potential Implementing Partner; ✓ Potential main financing partner(s); ✓ Indicative funding requirements.
-To decide on further development of the project proposal, the Programme Manager shall validate that the project proposal reflects national development priorities, as well as UNDP strategies and plans as identified in the CPD and CPAP or UNDAF Action Plan, and is consistent with the Strategic Plan.
-This validation should also consider whether the project has the potential to contribute significantly to the strengthening of national capacities and to making improvements in the development conditions for a large portion of the project should be part of a joint programme.
-At the end of this process, a Project Developer is also appointed by the Programme Manager to carry out the further development of the project.
-Grants.
-Record key information to reflect the outcome to which the project is linked (Atlas field: "Major Goals"), duration, proposed outputs, potential implementing partner and main financing partner (if known), and type of project (whether country or regional project, or a management service arrangement (MSA) under the following sections: Proposal Header; Major Goals; Resources Type and comments.
+The proposed content includes:

+- ✓ Output(s) and linkage to CP outcome(s);

+- Approach, method and capacity development strategies;

+- ✓ Stakeholder analysis;

+- ✓ Potential Implementing Partner;

+- ✓ Potential main financing partner(s);

+- Indicative funding requirements.

+- To decide on further development of the project proposal, the Programme Manager shall validate that the project proposal reflects national development priorities, as well as UNDP strategies and plans as identified in the CPD and CPAP or UNDAF Action Plan, and is consistent with the Strategic Plan.
+This validation should also consider whether the project has the potential to contribute significantly to the strengthening of national capacities and to making improvements in the development conditions for a large portion of the population.
+Consideration should also be given to whether the project should be part of a joint programme.

+- At the end of this process, a Project Developer is also appointed by the Programme Manager to carry out the further development of the proposed project.

+Create proposal in Atlas under Grants.
+Record key information to reflect the outcome to which the project is linked (Atlas field: "Major Goals"), duration, proposed outputs, potential implementing partner and main financing partner (if known), and type of project (whether country or regional project, or a management service arrangement (MSA) under the following sections:

+- Proposal Header;

+- Major Goals;

+- Resources Type and comments.

 The status of the Proposal should be changed, depending on the decision (approval or rejection).

-• National Human Development Reports;

-- Strategic Plan, UNDAF, national plans; - Country Programme Document (CPD) and Country Programme Action Plan (CPAP) or UNDAF Action Plan: project concepts are typically defined in existing programming documents.
+- National Human Development Reports; - Strategic Plan, UNDAF, national plans; - Country Programme Document (CPD) and Country Programme Action Plan (CPAP) or UNDAF Action Plan: project concepts are typically defined in existing programming documents.
 If the project is outside the scope of the existing CPD and CPAP or UNDAF Action Plan (for instance in response to national disaster or newly emerging development area), the project concept must be clearly defined and justified, and should fall within one of the organization's focus areas; - Consultation process with all stakeholders: Project concepts can be derived from requests from partners including government institutions, civil society organizations, the donor community, or UNDP itself.
 Any request should be analyzed for alignment with national development strategies, UNDP's corporate planning instrument (the Strategic Plan), the agreed United Nations strategy in the country (the UNDAF) and UNDP's target outcomes specific to the country (CDP/CPAP or UNDAF Action Plan). - Evaluations and reviews: Evidence generated from evaluations and reviews of UNDP and partner agencies should be drawn upon in developing a project concept.
 All related outcomes and project evaluations should be reviewed, focusing in particular on the management response, follow-up actions and commitments.
 Evaluations or reviews of similar work conducted in the same area or utilizing a similar programming approach shall also be used, especially when they could serve as justification for the relevance of further interventions in this area.
 Please refer to the section on Evaluation below for additional information on UNDP's policies and procedures with regards to evaluations.
 Step-by-step guidance on conducting and using evaluations can be found in the • Handbook on Planning, Monitoring and Evaluating for Development Results [Fr] [Es];